-However, the Sunday World can reveal that the gift basket was sent to both Frampton and McGuigan after the Kiko Martinez world title fight in 2014.
+Sunday World can reveal that the gift basket was sent to both Frampton and McGuigan after the Kiko Martinez world title fight in 2014.

 While U2 were unavailable for comment, a band insider confirmed that the gift basket was six years old and had not been sent in recent days.

 "This has nothing to do with the lawsuit between Carl and Barry McGuigan," revealed the source.